 Given the significant changes during the pandemic and its impact on employment, employers must remain flexible and find ways to update their practices to better handle the various issues addressed above.
+For instance, employers can utilize a vaccine validation system to ensure that employees are vaccinated against COVID-19, doing this will provide a much-needed protection against virus transmission and help ensure the health and safety of remote and on-site workers.
 In anticipation of receiving accommodation requests, employers should consider reviewing their job descriptions at this time to ensure they accurately reflect essential functions and requirements for the position to avoid needing to provide unnecessary accommodations in the future.

 Additionally, employers should create a consistent methodology for dealing with disability accommodation requests to avoid inconsistent rationale.
 Ultimately, when employees raise concerns regarding mental health or long COVID, employers should be ready to engage in the interactive process to determine the best path moving forward.

 If you have any questions regarding this information, please contact your Davis|Kuelthau, s.c. attorney or the author, Abby S. Tilkens at email@example.com or 920.431.2230.

 Abby S. Tilkens serves as member of the firm’s Labor & Employment team and the School and Higher Education practice group in Green Bay.
 Her practice primarily focuses on counseling education clients in school law and labor and employment issues.
 Abby can be reached at firstname.lastname@example.org or 920.431.2230.